Merchant Account Website Requirements – Detailed Guide

 Card Brand Logo.
 Display the Logo of the card brands that you wish to accept on your website.
-You can download credit card logos from this website.

 Contact Us Page.
 The contact us page should clearly show the customer service information.
 It should indicate the customer support email address or telephone number(We suggest both).
 Remember payment service providers will most of the times verify the support number.
 Your support number should be active, and we advise him to keep it active 24X7.
 Maintaining the support number active 24 hours a day may help you in offering reliable customer service and also can help in reducing potential chargebacks.

 Use of Images and Videos.
 Payment service providers take Digital Millennium Copyright Act very seriously.
 As a merchant, you should only use those images for which you have required licenses.
 You may also use creative common images that allowed for commercial purposes with modification.
 Find Free Images here